 COLOURS USED IN

-Michelangelo di Lodovico Buonarroti Simoni, born in Florentine territory, was one of the three greatest Old Masters of Italian Renaissance art.
+Michelangelo di Lodovico Buonarroti Simoni, born in Florentine territory, was one of the three greatest Old Masters of Renaissance art.
 His nickname - il divino, the divine one - was an apt illustration of his exceptional gifts as a painter, sculptor, architect and engineer.
 Twenty years younger than his rival Leonardo da Vinci (1452-1519) and eight years older than his rival Raphael (1483-1520), his extraordinary diversity of talent made him one of the great inspirational forces behind the High Renaissance.
 He reinvigorated the classical idea that the nude human body is a sufficient vehicle for the expression of all emotions which a painter can depict, a notion that had an enormous influence on the subsequent development of Academic art - and on art as a whole.
 Above all, he promoted the idea that painting and sculpture merited the same status as architecture, and that painters and sculptors were real artists, rather than mere decorators or stone masons.
-Michelangelo's creative output has made him one of the most scrutinized artists of the sixteenth century, responsible for some of the greatest Renaissance paintings and also for several of the world's greatest sculptures.
+Michelangelo's creative output has made him one of the most scrutinized artists of the Italian Renaissance, responsible for some of the greatest Renaissance paintings and also for several of the world's greatest sculptures.
 Several of his works, notably his statues Pieta and David, and his Genesis and Last Judgment frescos in the Sistine Chapel in Rome - are regarded as some of the most influential artistic accomplishments in the history of art.
 His place among the best artists of all time is assured.

 In 1492, after the death of his patron, Lorenzo de' Medici, the 17 year old Michelangelo moved to Bologna, and, in 1496, to Rome.
 There he carved the first of his great masterpieces of Italian Renaissance sculpture, the St Peter's Pieta, which was completed at the turn of the century.
 His mastery of anatomy and composition as revealed in this sculpture, made his name.
 He returned to Florence in 1501 as a famous artist, remaining there until 1505.
 Here he created David his second great marble sculpture, and painted his one and only surviving panel painting - the Doni Tondo.
 He may also have painted the Madonna and Child with John the Baptist.